W-doit/talendeur/README.md

 ### Environment Setup

-Create a `.env` file in the root directory with the following variables (to be updated once Supabase is integrated):
+Create a `.env` file in the root directory with the following variables (to be updated once Supabase is integrated-in progress):
 ```env
 VITE_SUPABASE_URL=your_supabase_url
 VITE_SUPABASE_ANON_KEY=your_supabase_anon_key